Florham Park, New Jersey: History

 First occupied by the Lenape tribe of Native Americans, the area that is now Florham Park was first settled by European settlers of English and Dutch origin sometime between 1680 and 1700, and the community was long recognized as a prime farming area.
 The area was known for the manufacture of quality brooms, which was the source of one of its town names, Broomtown.
 At various times during its history, the area was known as Hoppingtown, Broomtown, Columbia, Afton, and finally Florham Park.
 It was part of Hanover Township, then Chatham Township before being incorporated as Florham Park in 1899.

 Florence Adele Vanderbilt Twombly (1854–1952), granddaughter of Cornelius Vanderbilt, renowned as the richest man in America, and her husband, financier, Hamilton McKown Twombly, came to the Morris County countryside in 1887, joining over 100 other millionaires who owned sprawling country retreats.
 They fancied an English-style country mansion in a stately park setting.
 "Florham," built on 840 acre, one of America's finest Gilded Age homes, was the result.
 The couple named their new estate "Florham," a combination of their first names, Florence and Hamilton.
 The second part to the name "Florham Park" received its name from a second mansion in town that was on about 1,000 acre of land situated where the current Brooklake Country Club is located.
 Owned by Leslie Ward—one of the founders of the Prudential Insurance Company and the first vice president of the company—it was named "Brooklake Park", partially because of the beautiful lake that was on the property.

 Both of these families were supporters of many civic projects including the petitioning of the State of New Jersey to create their own municipality.
 After the legislature voted on March 9, 1899, the governor signed the bill on March 20, making Florham Park a borough.
 The new town was named after Florence and Hamilton Twombly's and Ward's estates.

 Geography

 According to the United States Census Bureau, the borough had a total area of 7.48 square miles (19.36 km^{2}), including 7.31 square miles (18.93 km^{2}) of land and 0.17 square miles (0.43 km^{2}) of water (2.23%).

 Unincorporated communities, localities and place names located partially or completely within the borough include Columbia Ridge.

 The borough is located in southeastern Morris County and is bordered to the south by Madison and Chatham Boroughs; to the north by Hanover and East Hanover Townships; to the west by Morris Township; and on the east by the Passaic River where it borders Essex County communities Livingston and Millburn Townships.

+As of 2026, the borough is a member of Local Leaders for Responsible Planning in order to address the borough's Mount Laurel doctrine-based housing obligations.